missionpinball/mpf-docs/developer/custom_code.rst

 with just some basic Python knowledge.
 There are two easy ways to add custom Python code to your game project:

-+ Sciptlets , which are "machine-wide" chunks of code that are always active.
++ Sciptlets, which are "machine-wide" chunks of code that are always active.
 + Mode-specific code, which allows you to write custom Python code which is only active when a particular game mode is active.
++ Placeholders & conditional events.

 As for when to use scriptlets versus mode-specific code, we tend to use scriptlets for any custom code that will be used through MPF